Rhino-Rack Pioneer Roof Rack Install & Review

 Rhino-Rack with CXB Leg Kit Install on 5th Gen 4Runner

-Recently, we went over the full review on the Rhino-Rack Pioneer.
-This rack is fully capable of competing with some of the other off-road racks that are commonly installed.
-We discussed the differences between the Rhino-Rack, Front Runner Slimline 2, Gobi Stealth, Baja Rack and the K9.
-These roof racks are all well-made utility racks for the 5th Gen 4Runner.
-We decided to go with the Rhino-Rack with the Backbone Mount System but they were back-ordered on the backbone mount.
+Recently, we reviewed the Rhino-Rack Pioneer, which stands out among other off-road roof racks like the Front Runner Slimline 2, Gobi Stealth, Baja Rack, and K9.
+All these racks are solid options for the 5th Gen 4Runner.
+We chose the Rhino-Rack with the Backbone Mount System, but unfortunately, it was back-ordered at the time.

 • Rhino-Rack Pioneer Rack (60″ x 49″)